 Well, that’s almost all it takes.
 You’ll have to turn it on, though, so tap Settings→Mail, Contacts, Calendars, and then tap your iCloud account.
 Or tap Settings→iCloud.
 Either way, make sure Find My iPad is switched to On.

-Now suppose that you lost your tablet.
+Now, suppose you lost your tablet.
 Follow these steps to see whether the Find My iPad feature can help you:

 Log on to your iCloud account from any browser on your computer.